 Among the highest-paid SIT alumni are those with a Bachelor of Science in Electrical Engineering (BSEE) — they earn close to $127K on average per year.
 The degree that warrants the lowest level of financial compensation is a Master of Civil Engineering (MCE) (about $61K on average annually).

-Project Management is a popular skill among SIT alumni, with slightly less than a third of workers reporting using it on the job.
-Knowledge of Program Management seems to be related to bigger paychecks; in fact, skilled alumni bring in salaries that are 58 percent more than their former classmates' salaries ($143K).
-Other top skills include Engineering Design, Microsoft Excel, and Microsoft Office.
+Project Management is a popular skill among SIT alumni, with approximately one-fourth of workers reporting using it on the job.
+For Stevens Institute of Technology grads, proficiency in C++ Programming Language warrants a paycheck that is 7 percent more than other alumni salaries.
+Other prime know-hows include Engineering Design, Microsoft Excel, and Microsoft Office.

 Benefits and Perks

 A lucky minority (about one-third of alumni) are fortunate enough to be compensated for vacation while just one-sixth of alumni get sick time.
 It is no small feat that nearly all survey participants are given health coverage, and most survey participants accept dental insurance.
 Nearly all respondents allocate some part of their earnings to a company-sponsored 401(k) savings plan.
 Graduates of Stevens Institute of Technology are also recipients of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

 Polytechnic Institute of New York University grads report the most similar salaries to SIT alums, earning approximately $85K on average.
 Other schools similar to SIT include Drexel University, Clark University, and Duquesne University.